saltyorg/docs/docs/apps/sonarr.md

                 Username: AS SET IN AUTOSCAN CONFIG [defaults to Saltbox Username]

-                Password: AS SET IN AUTOSCAN CONFIG [defaults to Saltbox Username]
+                Password: AS SET IN AUTOSCAN CONFIG [defaults to Saltbox Password]

             4. The settings will look like this: